 - Infliximab (Remicade)

 There is research going on now to find new treatments for AS.
-Some studies focus on genes, including HLA-B27, that raise your risk for getting the disease.
+Some studies focus on genes, including HLA-B27, that make you more likely to get the disease.
 Others focus on proteins that may trigger inflammation.
-Researchers hope to develop new drugs to stop AS before it can damage your back and other joints.
+Researchers hope to come up with new drugs to stop AS before it can damage your back and other joints.